-Students who lack an undergraduate degree may apply for admission into one of the diploma programs that parallel some of Erskine's degree programs: Diploma in Divinity (=MDiv), Diploma in Practical Ministry (=MAPM), and Diploma in Theological Studies (=MATS).
-Applicants must complete the admission requirements as outlined for master's degree programs.
+Students who lack an undergraduate degree may apply for admission into one of the diploma programs.
+These students and those applying for any of Erskine's Graduate Certificates must submit a completed Special Student Application and follow the same admission process as outlines for the master's degree programs.

-Students may convert a completed Diploma into a master's degree, if they subsequently acquire an undergraduate degree from an accredited college or university, by submitting an official transcript documenting the completed undergraduate degree program and conferral date, along with the applicable fee.
+Students admitted in the diploma programs will have the opportunity to convert a completed Diploma into a master's degree, if they subsequently acquire an undergraduate degree from an accredited college or university, by submitting an official transcript documenting the completed undergraduate degree program and conferral date, along with the applicable fee.

-CONTINUING EDUCATION
+AUDIT AND CONTINUING EDUCATION